 How to find the right pain pump for you?

-PCA pumps are available through prescription only.
+PCA pumps are available through prescription.
 Your surgeon will review your case and may recommend a pump as part of your personalized treatment plan.

 The good news is that there are many ways to help you manage severe and moderate pain after surgery.
 Your provider can program pain pumps like the ambIT electronic pain pump in advance.